wowsinfo/native-chart-experiment/NativeChart/README.md

 `$ react-native link react-native-native-chart`

-This is not needed for React Native 0.60+
+This is not needed for React Native 0.60+. **Please create a swift file inside your main IOS project in order to have a bridging header.**

 # API
 Comming soon...